rascimatec/Competieeecao/README.md

 ## Resourses 🧑‍🔬:

--
--
+- Image and illumination calibration framework development.
+- Webcam image capture algorithm, with image processing techniques for image enhancement and manipulation.
+- Identification of an  VSS (Vision-based Soccer System) category ball using image analysis.

 ## Dependencies 🚚:

 The project dependencies are described in a dependencies file within the repository.
 In summary, heres what you're gonna need in order to run the project:

+- Pillow, 9.5.0.
+- numpy, 1.23.5.
--
+- opencv-python, 4.7.0.72.
--
+- imutils, 0.5.4.

 For installing dependencies more quickly, you can run the following command at terminal, inside the clonned repository:

     pip3 install -r ./dependencies/requirements.txt

-Make sure you have all Dependencies before running the project.
+Make sure you have all Dependencies and a webcam before running the project.

 ## How to run it 🏃:

 First, clone this repository.
-After that, simply execute the ```file_name``` file with the command:
+After that, simply execute the ```ball_tracking.py``` file with the command:

-    sudo command_for_running_project
+    python3 src/ball_tracking.py

 ## Some Tests 🎬: